Frequently Asked Questions...

 Q: Where do I put the bees in my garden or orchard?

 A: Mason bees want their homes set on the sunny side of a building where it is warm and protected as much as possible from wind and rain.
 Don't put your bees in a tree, on a fence, or on a post.
 Buildings are heat sinks and they don't sway or shimmy in the wind, which makes them ideal spots for the bees.
 To determine which wall to start your new colony on, walk around your yard around 10am in the very early spring.
 You are looking for the sunniest wall you can find on the house, the garage, the garden shed, etc. That warm spot is exactly where you should put your bees.
-We reccomend hanging them about eye level because they are fun to watch.
+We recommend hanging them about eye level because they are fun to watch.

 Q: My bees seem to have flown away, where did they go?